 A last minute entry, she raced away from the women’s field and completed the 55km in 2:10:02.
-She was followed by Theresa Ralph and Natalie Strydom.
+She was followed by Theresa Ralph and Danielle Strydom.

 Although by no means the biggest win of her career, Sanders said consistent performances were proof of her growth.